Things to do in K’gari (Fraser Island)

 • Do not run!

-The history of Fraser Island is as interesting as its varied terrain.
+The history of K’gari is as interesting as its varied terrain.

 According to his wife, Captain Fraser died after being speared during a disagreement with a local aboriginal man and the other crew also soon perished.
 The sole survivor was Eliza Fraser, who lived with the Butchulla people for a couple of months before being rescued when she travelled to the mainland with the community.

-As her stories spread of her time on K’Gari, the island became known as ‘Fraser’s Island’, a name that remains today.
+As her stories spread of her time on K’gari, the island became known as ‘Fraser’s Island’, a name that remained until very recently.

 In the 1860s Fraser Island was a hub for timber logging, thanks to its abundance of valuable kauri pines.
 Logging continued on the island until 1991, but by then tourism had taken over.

 The northern part of Fraser Island became a national park in 1971, with more areas added later.
-The island was awarded World Hertiage status in 1992.
+The island was awarded World Heritage status in 1992.
+The island returned to its original name, K’gari, in 2023.

 Heading to Queensland?
 You may also like these articles: